Products

 Student surveys are valuable sources of feedback for teachers and self-reflection for students.
 Surveys at the beginning, middle, or end of the school year can help you plan effective classes, reach struggling students, and improve your teaching methods.

 Of course, not all student survey questions provide useful responses.
-Here’s a list of student survey questions that’ll help you gather actionable insights from your students:
+Here's a list of student survey questions that'll help you gather actionable insights from your students.

-Find out what type of subject material your class struggles with by asking students to rank the most important lessons, from easiest to hardest.
-The answers will help you understand the material that’s relatively more challenging, allowing you to effectively modify your approach in the future.
+Find out what type of subject material your class struggles with by asking students to rank the most important lessons from easiest to hardest.
+The answers will help you understand the material that's relatively more challenging, allowing you to effectively modify your approach in the future.
 For example, you can hold a review session following that lesson.
 Or dedicate more time to improving its curriculum.

-You can ask this question using a drag and drop ranking question type.
-By using lessons as your answer choices, you’ll be able to quickly remind students what you covered in class.
 These interactive questions are also fun and can prevent straight-lining (when a bored respondent completes a survey quickly by choosing the same answer for every question).
 Just be careful not to add too many answer options!
-10 or more answer options may be too taxing for your respondents.
+Ten or more answer options may be too taxing for your respondents.

 You probably already know which classroom activities your students really enjoy, but do you know which are the most valuable to their education?

-Ask your students using a multiple choice question.
+Ask your students using a multiple-choice question.
 You can follow up with a single textbox question, asking why they found that activity to be so useful.

-If you’ve written student survey questions before, you know that often the most helpful responses are also the most specific ones.
-So ask students to list specific things they like and dislike about your class using a comment box.
+If you've written student survey questions before, you know that often, the most helpful responses are also the most specific ones.
+So, ask students to list specific things they like and dislike about your class using a comment box.
 Students can choose to address classroom dynamics, classroom management, the curriculum, or whatever they want in this open-ended question.

 Many teachers are afraid to ask students for personal feedback.
 While opening yourself up to negative feedback is scary, seeking constructive criticism and taking it in stride will allow you to reach your full potential in your job.